supersteeb/productivity_pyblog/README.md

 Also, this becomes like a public journal... that hopefully one day the data can be parsed and imported into a better application.

 Yes, this is not an original idea... but perhaps this may work for me... if anything, it'll help me learn coding. ... or motivate me to learn more so I can do this shit more effectively.

+Update: 10/12 12:49 pm):
+Test1.csv is the csv file that shows if every task is done.